JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

  Hello, World!
  ```

-If your system produces this output, your Go installation is complete and working.
+If your system produces this output, your Go installation is complete and functioning properly.